-So, we spoke with Raakhee Mirchandani, mom and award-winning writer, editor, and author of the new children’s book My Diwali Light, to find out all about Diwali and what it means to her family.
+We spoke with Raakhee Mirchandani, mom and award-winning writer, editor, and author of the children’s book My Diwali Light, to find out all about Diwali and what it means to her family.

 What is Diwali?

-The Diwali holiday originated in India and is considered to be the country’s most significant holiday.
-It’s observed by over a billion people across the world, and the dates are determined by the Hindu lunar calendar.
+The Diwali holiday originated in India and is considered the country’s most significant holiday.
+It’s observed by over one billion people across the world, and the celebration’s dates are determined by the Hindu lunar calendar.
 Raakhee explained that Diwali is a, “holy holiday celebrated by Hindus, Sikhs, Jains, and Buddhists, and it is a significant holiday for many, many people and many religions.”
 It marks the triumph of good over evil, light over darkness, and celebrates the promise of new beginnings.

 When is Diwali?